Back Arrow

 Neutra running on an iPhone A Neutra billboard featuring Mark van Huisseling at Zürich train station

-TX Group, Switzerland's largest publisher, set ambitious goals: An app based solely on web technology, including a custom payment system.
-Of course we were happy to take responsibility for the creative direction, which we still think was rather successful.
-Technologically, the project was far ahead of its time, and that's probably why it was only online for a relatively brief period.
+Tx Group, Switzerland’s largest publisher, set ambitious goals: an app based solely on web technology, including a custom payment system.
+Naturally, we took on the creative direction, which we still look back on fondly.
+Technologically, the project was far ahead of its time, and that’s probably why it was only online for a relatively brief period.

 SonntagsZeitung running on an old iPad

-The Wochenzeitung is a rare success story among newsweeklies: Since 1981, the cooperatively run newspaper has been reporting on everything left of the mainstream.
-They're also progressive when it comes to apps: Natively programmed for iPhone, iPad and Android, and now available virtually unchanged for almost nine years running.
-Quality work from Ellektra, which readers still appreciate.
+The Wochenzeitung is a rare success story among newsweeklies: since 1981, the cooperatively run publication has been reporting on everything left of the mainstream.
+They’re also progressive when it comes to apps – natively programmed for iPhone, iPad and Android, and running virtually unchanged for ten years now.
+Once again, quality work from Ellektra.

 The WochenZeitung app running on an iPhone The WochenZeitung app running on an iPad

-Finally, the so-called Gesamtverkehrsmodell des Kantons Zürich is a versatile and complex software for planning and visualizing future traffic development.
-As Ellektra has extensive expertise in bringing data to life, we were delighted to take on the design of a printed brochure explaining this tool.
-We even produced an accompanying four-minute video and an accessible PDF was also included.
+Finally, the Gesamtverkehrsmodell des Kantons Zürich is a versatile and complex software tool for planning and visualising future traffic development.
+As Ellektra has extensive expertise in bringing data to life, we were delighted to take on the design of a printed brochure explaining this model.
+An accompanying video and an accessible PDF version rounded out the deliverables.
 We quite like the result.

 A woman holds the closed GVM-ZH brochure in her hands A woman holds the opened GVM-ZH brochure in her hands